TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 ```
 git branch
-git checkout <branchname>
+git checkout <branch-name>
-git checkout -b <newbranch>
+git checkout -b <new-branch>
 ```

 :arrow_right: *Note:* Many git commands require that you are on the correct branch before executing the command - using these 3 commands regularly before running more complicated commands will save you headaches down the road!

-**Important:** A new branch is already created as a copy of the current branch, so you always need to double check that you're on the branch you want to copy (typically, `dev`)
+**Important:** A new branch is already created as a copy of current branch, so you always need to double check that you're on the branch you want to copy (typically, `dev`).

 ---